© La Pinede Plage

-Located just west of the old town of Antibes Juan Les Pins is a seaside resort with beautiful sandy beaches, independent shopping boutiques and a good selection of lively restaurants, bars and hotels.
+Located just west of the old town of Antibes, Juan Les Pins is a seaside resort with beautiful sandy beaches, independent boutiques and a good selection of lively restaurants, bars and hotels.

 In the day the beaches are lined with umbrellas and people dotted around the white sand catching the strong rays of the summer sunshine.
 The promenade is lined with boutique shops selling jewellery, art and handcrafted goods and in July the town comes alive with the famous Jazz festival.
 When evening rolls in and the sun sets you can often see street performers creating a buzz, restaurants welcoming elegant visitors through their doors and bars filled with chic young fashionistas enjoying luxury cocktails.